merlinz01/redpepper/docs/operations.md

 The default implementation is basically a combination of `test()` and `run()`.
 Many operations will not need to reimplement this method, as this default implementation is sufficient.
-However, in some cases it may be better to skip an explicit test and simply execute the command every time.
+However, in some cases it may be better to skip an explicit test and simply execute the command every time, checking the output of the command to determine if anything changed.

 ## Example